t3web/T3FE/docs/t3-admin/t3-admin.md

 # Customize

-We'll take this repo as an example to show you how to make this site as you like.
+We'll take this repo as an example to show you how to make this site as you like.yes

 Don't forget to refer to official [VuePress Guide](https://vuepress.vuejs.org/guide/) to find out more.